Our most-loved and often-used gemstones, along with the birth month they represent.

 Intuition, comfort, protection, creativity, physical energy, wealth, mental awakening.

 Citrine is believed to promote creativity, help personal clarity and eliminate self-destructive tendencies.
 It is believed to balance the yin and yang energies, boost self-esteem, and quell anxiety.
 These stones are believed to help people in handling negative attitudes in a better way and also deal with pressure while dealing with finances, decision making and problem solving.
 While traditionally a golden orange, Citrine can also be a deep, warm red.

 African folklore tells us that tanzanite helps to relax and slow down intense individuals, allowing them to lead less stressful, more productive, healthier lives.
 This keeps them more organized and sensitive to others around them.
 Tanzanite acts as an elixir to the soul elevating one’s mood and freeing one from negative habits.
 Possessing a tanzanite is said to bring luck and fortune to its bearer.
 Tanzanite is one of few fine gemstones with only a single known origin: in this case, Tanzania.

 Spiritual attunement, cleansing, healing, protection, valor, soothing, peace of mind, guidance through the unknown, romantic spontaneity.

 Turquoise promotes mental and spiritual clarity, enhanced wisdom, trust, kindness and understanding.
 In the East, turquoise was said to ward off all evil things.
 It is believed to help relax the mind and relieve mental tensions, calming the emotions and easing stress.
-Turquoise occurs in many shades of green and blue.
+This stone occurs in many shades of green and blue.
 Turquoise is found in only a few places on earth: dry and barren regions where acidic, copper-rich groundwater seeps downward and reacts with minerals that contain phosphorus and aluminum.